Mapping Facial Hair Growth for Traditional Shaving

 How to Map Your Face and Beard Grain Before Shaving

-- Draw up and down and left and right arrows to determine the shaving direction for each section.
+4. Use the up/down and left/right arrows to determine the shaving direction for each section.

-Although shaving against the grain1 may seem like the best way to get a close shave at skin level, it is not advisable to do it at the first pass because it is more aggressive and can result in irritation and razor burn.
-Instead, start shaving in the same direction that your hair grows and progress to a more aggressive grain pass (WTG, ATG, XTG) to shave the leftover stubble.
+Although shaving against the grain1 may seem like the best way to get a close shave at skin level, it is not advisable to do so on the first pass, as it is more aggressive and can result in irritation and razor burn.
+Instead, start shaving in the direction your hair grows, then progress to a more aggressive grain pass (WTG, ATG, XTG) to remove the leftover stubble.

 The shorter stubble will be easier for the blade to cut than coarse hair.
-In turn, there will be fewer irritations on the skin and a reduced risk of razor burn, bumps, and ingrown hairs, regardless of the razor used.
+In turn, there will be fewer skin irritations and a reduced risk of razor burn, bumps, and ingrown hairs, regardless of the razor used.

 How Many Passes: Single Pass, a Second Pass, or Multiple Passes